Earnings Preview: Mosaic (MOS) Q2 Earnings Expected to Decline

-Mosaic (MOS) is expected to deliver a year-over-year decline in earnings on higher revenues when i t report s results for the quarter ended June 2019.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+Wall Street expects a year-over-year decline in earnings on higher revenues when Mosaic (MOS) reports results for the quarter ended June 2019.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 While the sustainability of the immediate price change and future earnings expectations will mostly depend on management's discussion of business conditions on the earnings call , it's worth handicapping the probability of a positive EPS surprise.